thriveweb/deking-new/content/pages/about-process.md

       credit card.
 Financing options are also available.

-      With over 15 years’ experience, Deking project management makes it simple.
+      With almost 20 years’ experience, Deking project management makes it simple.
 We take care of your project including necessary documents, and drafted plans, as well as Council lodgements/permits and Queensland Building and construction commission (QBCC) insurances.

       Your payments are scheduled into stages.